DataDog/hiring-engineers/answers.md

 ![manage_down_3](./screenshots/manage_down_3.png)

-We will schedule the downtime from 7pm to 9am daily.
+We will schedule the downtime from 7pm to 9am (Australian Eastern Time) daily.
 Therefore, we choose the **Recurring** tab.
 The settings for this schedule is shown in the following figure.

 ![manage_down_4](./screenshots/manage_down_4.png)